-A research on the effects of climate change on recreational fisheries since 2019 where AquaMaps contributed modelled species distribution data has been recently published.
-The study is a first global assessment of the climate change vulnerability of marine, freshwater and diadromous recreational fishes.
+A research study on the effects of climate change on recreational fisheries since 2019 where AquaMaps contributed modelled species distribution data has been recently published.
+It is a first global assessment of the climate change vulnerability of marine, freshwater, and diadromous recreational fishes.
 Their global climate vulnerability was quantified and mapped, looking at climate change projections and the physiological and ecological traits of these species.
 Patterns in climate vulnerability were analyzed against indices of socioeconomic value and conservation effort to determine the sufficiency of efforts for recreational fishes in different regions of the world.
 Among the findings:

 - Over 20% of recreationally targeted fishes are vulnerable to climate change under a high emission scenario.

 - Marine fishes have the highest number of vulnerable species and are concentrated in regions with sensitive habitat types (e.g., coral reefs).

 - Freshwater fishes have higher proportions of species at risk from climate change, with concentrations in northern Europe, Australia, and southern Africa.

 - Mismatches in conservation effort and vulnerability are found within all regions and life-history groups.